kohonda/make-motion-trail-image/README.md

 ## Manual Mask Editing

-You can manually edit the mask images in the `masks` directory using any image editing tool.
+You can manually edit the mask images in the generated `data/masks` directory using any image editing tool.
 After editing, regenerate the final motion-trail image by running:

 ```bash
 uv run main.py \